c1n5/GPT-chatbot/README.md

 # GPT-chatbot

 This is a project for creating a GPT-based application.
-Project purpose: to rovide cloud solution to host an intuitive virtual assistant for restaurant recommendations.
+Project purpose: to provide cloud solution to host an intuitive virtual assistant for restaurant recommendations.

 Team:
 Cynthia Widjaja